 Learning About Drug Side Effects:

-You probably think that health professionals have some insider system for learning about drug side effects.
+You probably think that health professionals have some insider system for learning about delayed drug side effects.
 You would be wrong.

 Everyone—physicians, nurses, pharmacists and ordinary people—relies upon the exact same source: the official prescribing information agreed upon by the drug manufacturer and the FDA.
 In other words, we are all drinking from the same well.